witchtropics/LPlaySite/_posts/2021-04-23-Roots-to-Branches-A-Librarian's-Progress.markdown

 *What is the future for this project?*

 # Data Potenial

-*How could this data be expanded and used in the future?
-Who might want to use it?
-How might I share this research?*

 The presentation topic and membership data collected in the last few months presents an entry point for other scholars and myself to begin exploring the past interests of the Florida State Horticultural Society.
 These corpi present researchers with an opportunity to explore the concerns of Florida-invested horticulturalists, farmers, and scientists, but also the demographics of the individuals participating in the creation and presentation of proceedings materials.
 Researchers could also explore the current corpus of 1894-1922 texts to evaluate how Florida's horticultural development was affected by World War I.